Red Lantern Corps: Entity

-The red rage entity is called The Butcher and takes the form of an Earth bull with a forehead bone structure resembling the Red Lantern symbol, created by the first act of murder.
-As with the other emotional entities, the Butcher was attracted to Earth by the Entity and is hunted by Krona.
-The white Entity intones for Hal, Carol, and Sinestro to find them before it is too late.
-According to Atrocitus' divining ritual, the Butcher can be found in the northwestern United States.
-The Butcher goes on the run all the while trying to find a host.
-Atrocitus is currently searching for it, along with Dex-Starr and Sinestro.
-The Spectre is also seen searching for the Entity.
+The red rage entity is called the Butcher and takes the form of an Earth bull with a forehead bone structure resembling the Red Lantern symbol, created by the first act of murder.
+As with the other emotional entities, the Butcher is attracted to Earth by the Life Entity and is hunted by Krona.
+Atrocitus searches for Butcher alongside Dex-Starr and Sinestro.

-The Butcher eventually tries to possess a man named James Kim whose daughter was cruelly murdered; however, the Spectre prevented it, claiming that the Butcher was too chaotic and too dangerous to be left alone on Earth, and as he tried to kill the rage entity, Atrocitus comes to the rescue.

-Taking the opportunity, the Butcher finally possesses James Kim, goading him with words of his daughter's killer to empower its rage which led to James killing the murderer.
-However, by killing him, James rage began subsiding, forcing the Butcher to choose another host.
-Atrocitus tricks the entity into exposing itself, and with the help of the Spectre, Atrocitus manages to contain the entity in the red lantern battery by chanting the Red Lantern Corps oath.

-Later, when Krona is attempting to obtain the last of the entities, he uses Ophidian's powers to get Atrocitus to release The Butcher and claim it.
 During the assault on Oa, Krona allows the Butcher and the other entities (except for Parallax) to take one of the six remaining Guardians as hosts.
-The Butcher was eventually freed from Krona's control after Hal Jordan defeated and killed the rogue Guardian.
-The Butcher roamed at large in the universe once again.
-The Butcher soon began suffering from a strange illness, later revealed to be the reservoir of the emotional spectrum becoming exhausted.
-After Relic wiped out the Blue Lantern Corps and forcefully drained the green light from Oa's Central Power Battery and destroying the planet in the process, the Butcher sacrifices himself, passing into the Source Wall to repair the emotional spectrum.
+The Butcher is freed from Krona's control after Hal Jordan defeats and kills the rogue Guardian and is left to roam the universe once again.
+During the "Green Lantern: Lights Out" event, the Butcher and the emotional entities are weakened by the emotional spectrum being drained and sacrifice themselves by passing into the Source Wall to repair the spectrum.

-However, it appears that a new rage entity has since been born from the excess rage left on Earth from the war with Atrocitus.
-During the Rebirth run, Atrocitus enacts a scheme to take Earth as a new homeworld for the Red Lanterns dubbing this endeavor as the prophetic Red Dawn in following after the Blackest Night and Brightest Day occurrences.
-In the aftermath, a new Rage Entity is currently growing in the center of the Earth's core which will grow and feed on humanity's wrath until it is mature enough to bring about what he's envisioned.
+However, a new rage entity is born from the excess rage left on Earth from the war with Atrocitus.
+During DC Rebirth, Atrocitus enacts a scheme to take Earth as a new homeworld for the Red Lanterns.
+The rage entity gestates in the center of the Earth's core, growing and feeding on humanity's wrath until it is mature enough to bring about what Atrocitus has envisioned.

+The original Butcher returns in Green Lantern Corps (vol. 4), where the Green Lantern Corps free it and the other entities from the Source Wall to help combat Starbreaker.